France To Require 24-hour Negative Covid Test For Some European Arrivals - UrduPoint

 The statement said the exemption was in place because "vaccines are effective against the virus, and in particular its variant Delta".

+France will consider people fully vaccinated one week after they received they second dose of Pfizer/BioNTech, Moderna and AstraZeneca, instead of 14 days previously, and 28 days after their Johnson & Johnson jab, Castex said.

+France will now also accept vaccination by Covishield, a copy of the AstraZeneca vaccine made by the Serum Institute of India, for its health pass.

-Tunisia, Mozambique, Cuba and Indonesia have also been added to France's so-called red list.
+The government also said that Tunisia, Mozambique, Cuba and Indonesia will be added to France's so-called red list.

 New infections have ticked up in France in recent weeks, hitting nearly 11,000 on Friday, even as the government races to vaccinate the population.